My work is about the body.

 What is the refund policy?

-If you change your mind before the first class, you will be refunded in full.
-If you are unhappy with the workshop after the first class, you are welcome to withdraw and will be given a 50% refund.
-The self-paced course will not be refunded.
+If you change your mind before or after the first class, you will be refunded in full.
+If you are unhappy with the workshop after the second week, you are welcome to withdraw and will be given a 50% refund.
+There are no refunds for lessons or for the self-paced course.

 Are there scholarships available?

-Is this only for fat people?
+Is the workshop only for fat people?
 Or women?

 I have found that using my own lived experience is the most helpful and authentic way to facilitate this work.
 If you are somebody, you are a babe!
 And you deserve to feel radical self love!

-If I take the workshop, do I have to attend the classes or discussions?
+If I take the workshop, do I have to attend the synchronous classes or will they be recorded?

-If you can make it, you totally should.
-Discussion days are community oriented, and most folks say the group hangs are the best part!
-But if you can't or if Zoom freaks you out, that's 100% OK.
-You'll still have access to the educational videos, materials and the Facebook group.
+If you can make it, you totally should!
+Most folks say the group hangs are the best part!
+But if your schedule doesn't allow for it, or if Zoom freaks you out, that's 100% OK.
+I will post the recordings to the website before the next class.

 Are you a medical professional?

-Nope!
+No!
 I am a singer/songwriter/poet who is also a fat person!
-I have done years of research for my own growth and body healing journey (and book!), and I am constantly asked "what worked for you?"
+I have studied different healing modalities for my own growth and body healing journey (and upcoming book!) over the last 15 years, and I am constantly asked "what worked for you?"
 This workshop is meant to be an answer to that question.
-I intend this work to be a collaborative experience; to introduce concepts and texts from actual professionals while you build community with other folks who are on a similar journey.
+I intend this work to be a collaborative experience; to share my experiences, epiphanies, and mistakes, introduce concepts and texts from actual professionals while you build community with other folks who are on a similar journey.
 Consider me your cheesecloth for body positive concepts, exercises, and books.
 This workshop is intended to be educational– not to treat physical or mental illness.
 Please consult a licensed service provider if you need help.

 If you are battling an active eating disorder, are in recent recovery, or feel that participating in discussions about food, exercise, or body shame may disrupt your healing rather than help, please consult with your recovery team before enrolling.

 This workshop is strongly anti-diet.
-With very rare exceptions, I believe intentional weight loss is essentially a prescription for disordered eating.
+With very rare exceptions, I believe intentional weight loss is a prescription for disordered eating.
 I believe in creating a new approach to health where weight is a neutral component.
-You are more than welcome in this space even if you are pursuing weight loss or thinking about pursuing weight loss—in fact, I highly recommend this workshop to evaluate if intentional weight loss is truly serving your long-term goals.
-While openness & vulnerability in this group is foundational, openly discussing active weight loss pursuits is antithetical to this work.
+You are more than welcome to the workshop even if you are pursuing weight loss or thinking about pursuing weight loss—in fact, I highly recommend this space to evaluate if intentional weight loss is truly serving your long-term goals.
+While openness & vulnerability in this larger group is foundational, openly discussing active weight loss pursuits is antithetical to this work.

-In this workshop, we examine the current systemic and cultural treatment of marginalized bodies, the historical treatment of marginalized bodies, how weight stigma affects opportunities and access for fat people, how fatness is a mechanism of white supremacy, how capitalism plays a key role in body shame, how intersectionality is essential to this work, and how we might imagine a new world for all marginalized bodies.
+In this workshop, we examine the current systemic and cultural treatment of marginalized bodies, the historical treatment of marginalized bodies, how fatphobia is a mechanism of white supremacy, how capitalism plays a key role in body shame, how intersectionality is essential to this work, and how we might imagine a new world for all bodies.
 We begin with an external lens initially, because it’s important to see how oppressive systems manipulate us to be consumed with our own perceived failure–ultimately, none of us should need a workshop like this, and yet, so many of us do.
-That alone should be a red flag that the systems we are subjected to are not working!
+That alone should be a red flag that there is something deeper going on.

 The second half of the workshop is devoted to self-work, reflection, and to introduce new ways of thinking about food, movement, and our own behaviors.
 I will be using the principles of HAES, intuitive eating, joyful movement, mindfulness, meditation, and CBT to guide us through the Great Unlearning!